Covera Covera

 Chubb — best for luxury vehicles in Scottsdale

-GEICO — competitive rates despite luxury market
+GEICO — competitive despite luxury market

 Travelers — strong for North Scottsdale homeowners